TamimEhsan/interview-questions-bangladesh/docs/dsi.md

 <details>
 <summary>
-Given n inputs each with n bits.
-Output a number not given which has n bits too.
+Given n inputs each with n bits, output a number which was not in the given inputs and has n bits too.
 </summary>
 <hr>
 [Answer]